nf-core/detaxizer/README.md

 3. Classification of reads ([`Kraken2`](https://ccb.jhu.edu/software/kraken2/))
 4. Optional validation of searched taxon/taxa ([`blastn`](https://blast.ncbi.nlm.nih.gov/Blast.cgi))
 5. Optional filtering of the searched taxon/taxa from the reads (either from the raw files or the preprocessed reads, using either the output from kraken2 or blastn)
-6. Summary of the processes
+6. Summary of the processes (how many reads were initially present after preprocessing, how many were classified as the `tax2filter` plus potential taxonomic subtree and optionally how many were validated)
 7. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))

 ## Usage